whitecube-online/balot/README.md

 dapp create Balot <constructor nextOwner, baseURI> --verify
 ```

+Note: String arguments have to be double quoted in bash, e.g., `'"hello world"'`

 5. In case verification fails in deploy step, it can later be done too.

 ```bash